AdobeDocs/experience-manager-cloud-service.en/help/operations/backup.md

    ![Confirm restore](assets/backup-restore.png)

 The backup process is initiated and you can view its status in the **[Restore Activity](#restore-activity)** table.
-The time to restore will vary depending on the size of your repository.
+The time required for a restore operation to complete depends on the size and profile of the content being restored.

 When the restore successfully completes the environment will: